forfuturellc/fpush/docs/configuration.md

 <a name="config-file"></a>
 ## Configuration file

-The tool uses a Configuration file, named `.ftpush.toml`, by default.
+The tool uses a Configuration file, named `.fpush.toml`, by default.
 The file should be written in [TOML][toml].

 If `--config-path <path>` is used, the file pointed to by `<path>` is used.